DilipKumarGangwar/JavaScript_Jquery_Projects/README.md

     On submit, some of the basic entered detailsof each student are shown on the same page for reference.

 2. # Quiz App
-    a.
     The Quiz starts with homepage showing the Quiz instructions,asking the Candidate Name.The quiz starts and shows the Questions with 4 options.
-    b.
-User can navigate between previous and next Questions
-    c.
-Time left Feature: It shows how much time is left ( as hour: min:sec) for Quiz to end (currently set to 120 sec = 2min inside quiz_timer.js.
+    User can navigate between previous and next Questions Time left Feature: It shows how much time is left ( as hour: min:sec) for Quiz to end (currently set to 120 sec = 2min inside quiz_timer.js.
 You can set it to your desired time).
-    d.
      Pop up Comes when timer expires.
-    e.
     After the Quiz ends, the user is shown total points he/she gained .
 Each question is of 10 marks.

 3. # Countdown
     It shows the leftover time as days:hours:minutes:seconds from Jan 1 1970 to the specified end date (in javascript code)